aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/paragraphformat/widow_control/_index.md

 ﻿---
+title: ParagraphFormat.widow_control property
+linktitle: widow_control property
-title: widow_control property
+articleTitle: widow_control property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "True if the first and last lines in the paragraph are to remain on the same page as the rest of the paragraph."
+description: "ParagraphFormat.widow_control property.
+True if the first and last lines in the paragraph are to remain on the same page as the rest of the paragraph."
 type: docs
 weight: 390
 url: /python-net/aspose.words/paragraphformat/widow_control/